 Meditation has to be practised regularly to achieve results.
 In time, practising meditation brings many benefits, including self-awareness, courage and objectivity.
 Even if you do it for just a few minutes daily, but you do it every day, you will see results, often in just a few days.

-Acupuncture points that support this include several specific points for the Gallbladder and other points chosen for their effect on the Spirit or for their role in strengthening Blood or the Water element, the Mother element for Wood.
-Moxa is often great for Gallbladder deficiency: it warms, it strengthens Yang energy, and eventually may help to fortify courage!
+Acupuncture points that support this include several specific points for the Gallbladder.
+Also, other points chosen for their effect on the Spirit or for their role in strengthening Blood.
+They may include points to strengthen your Water element, the Mother element for Wood.
+Moxa is often great for Gallbladder deficiency: it warms, it strengthens Yang energy, and eventually may help fortify courage!

 Here are some points that might help, along with the other suggestions above.
 However, there are many other points that an acupuncturist would consider, some of them more appropriate, depending on the circumstances and health of the patient.